signature-opensource/CK-DB-OIddict/CK.DB.AspNet.OIddict/README.md

 ## Usage

-Implements oidc code flow with endpoints and full OpenIddict Server and Validation.
+Implements **oidc code flow** with endpoints and full OpenIddict Server and Validation.

+I strongly recommend starting with the [samples](../Samples).

 ### Startup and configuration